-The carrier is also be supplied standard with a wireless remote controller.
+The carrier is also be supplied with various optional wireless remote controllers.
 The wireless remote controllers can be found inside the cab of the vehicle in the designated holder.
-The standard 10 function controller operates all of the carrier functions.

 Note: The manufacturer has no direct control over machine application and operation.
 The user and operator are responsible for conforming with good safety practices.